krystof1119/PHHfrontend/README.md

 Still want to run this code?
 Alright, here's the instructions.

+## Prerequisites

+Have node.js and yarn installed, along with a recent web browser.

+## How to run

 1. Download this code (probably with GIT but whatever counts)
 2. Deploy (or run) the backend code
 3. Put the backend address into src/config.ts